tespin/owen-wilson-search-engine/README.md

 # Owen Wilson Wow Search Engine

 The Owen Wilson Wow Search Engine lets you search for every instance the word "Wow" is said by actor Owen Wilson.
+It pulls from Avi Mamenko's [Owen Wilson Wow API](https://owen-wilson-wow-api.onrender.com/).

-The project uses Avi Mamenko's [Owen Wilson Wow API](https://owen-wilson-wow-api.onrender.com/).
+The project was made with [Node.js](https://nodejs.org/en), [Express](https://expressjs.com/), [Jest](https://jestjs.io/) and [EJS](https://ejs.co/).

 ## To Do